vehxi/vehxi/README.md

-# Hey there! 👋
+# wassup

-I'm vëhxï — a student and frontend developer.
-I totally dig turning ideas into interactive websites.
-When I'm not doing that, you'll usually find me just learning new stuff and building out some cool projects.
+i'm vëhxï — a student and frontend developer. i totally dig turning ideas into interactive websites. when i'm not doing that, you'll usually find me just learning new stuff and building out some cool projects.

 <p align="center">
   <a href="https://skillicons.dev">